BP signs $16 billion tight gas project deal in Oman

 "The Khazzan project is the largest new upstream project in Oman and a pioneering development in the region in unlocking technically challenging tight gas through technology."

-BP will have a 60 percent operating stake in the project, which involves a 15-year programme of drilling into sandstone thousands of metres below the surface to extract gas using hydraulic fracturing technology developed in the United States.
+BP will have a 60 percent operating stake in the project, which involves a 15-year program of drilling into sandstone thousands of meters below the surface to extract gas using hydraulic fracturing technology developed in the United States.

 BP expects to invest around $9.60 billion over the full field development, in accordance with its 60 percent stake in the $16 billion project, a BP spokesman said.
 State-owned Oman Oil Company Exploration & Production (OOCEP) will have a 40 percent stake.
 The $16 billion total investment estimate includes around $1.5 billion already spent.